jokesper/dotfiles/docs/README.md

 ```

 ### On a new User
+This repo has strong entanglement between system and user.
+It is designed as a single user system.
-Run the following commands, but be warned, they will destroy your previous home directory.
+If you still want to add a new user run the following commands, but be warned, they will destroy your previous home directory.
 ```bash
 bash +O dotglob +O nullglob -c 'rm -rf ~/*' git clone https://github.com/jokesper/dotfiles.git ~